Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Details of Configuration Mechanisms (RQ3)

 \subsection{Configuration Mechanism: \textsc{Context Files}}

-\textsc{Context Files} are Markdown files that provide a central machine-readable source of contextual information about the repository in which they are used. \texttt{AGENTS.md} was introduced by OpenAI and now serves as an open tool-agnostic convention that is increasingly supported by various tools~\cite{Seyedmoein2026}.
-We analyzed the presence and co-occurrence of \textsc{Context Files} across repositories.
-We identified 4,860 \textsc{Context Files} across 2,634 of the 2,926 repositories in our sample.
-The histogram in Figure~\ref{fig:files-per-repo} shows the distribution of \textsc{Context Files}.
-Most repositories that do use \textsc{Context Files} include one or two of such files.
+\textsc{Context Files} are Markdown files that provide machine-readable context about a project. \texttt{AGENTS.\allowbreak{}md}, initially introduced by OpenAI, serves as an open tool-agnostic convention with growing cross-tool support~\cite{Seyedmoein2026}.
+We identified 4,768 \textsc{Context Files} across 2,586 of the 2,853 repositories in our sample (90.6\%).
+Most repositories include one or two such files (Figure~\ref{fig:files-per-repo}).